 Welcome to the Public Health Education Group

 Public Health teaching in the Clinical School is led by the Improving Health Teaching team which sit in the University Department of Public Health and Primary Care.

-As a team we are responsible for the development and delivery of the Public Health teaching for the pre-clinical (years 1 -3) and clinical medical students (years 4, 5 and 6) at the University of Cambridge.
+The Improving Health team are responsible for the development and delivery of the Public Health teaching for the pre-clinical (years 1 -3) and clinical medical students (years 4, 5 and 6) at the University of Cambridge.

 The clinical course covers the breadth of public health including the wider determinants of health, health improvement, health protection and health services.
 The aim is to ensure all students understand a population approach to health and the importance of this to their future role as a doctor.

 - Director of Improving Health: Dr Anne Swift

 - Assistant Director of Improving Health: Dr James Smith